huoyuxi/ChatPRE/README.md

 cd ..
 ```

-**Note**: The ChatPRE - Scaled - [down.py](http://down.py/) is a scaled - down version of ChatPRE that can approximately reproduce the paper results.
+**Note**: The [ChatPRE-Scaled-down.py](https://github.com/huoyuxi/ChatPRE/blob/master/Analyzer/ChatPRE-Scaled-down.py) is a scaled - down version of ChatPRE that can approximately reproduce the paper results.
 The full - fledged code will be open - sourced after the paper is accepted.

 ### 2.2 Starting a Local HTTP Server for Datasets